White Sands Pupfish

 The White Sands Pupfish were a professional baseball team based in Alamogordo, New Mexico.
 The team was a member of the Pecos League, an independent baseball league which is not affiliated with Major or Minor League Baseball.
 They were originally known as the Coastal Kingfish and played in the Continental Baseball League.

-For the 2009 season, the Kingfish was a traveling team without a home ballpark.
+For the 2009 season, the Kingfish were a travel team without a home ballpark.
 In early April 2010, the Coastal Kingfish replaced the West Texas Road Hogs as the CBL travel team.
 The Kingfish joined the Pecos League in 2011 as the White Sands Pupfish, and relocated to Alamogordo, New Mexico.